vorner/vorner.github.io/_posts/2018-11-18-passerby-contributions.md

 Second, Rust have relatively consistent conventions.
 Most things don't digress from the `std` style much.
 If you want to make life easier for contributors (and users of your API too), stick to it.
 There are even [style guidelines].
-Unfortunately, it seems to be abandoned and incomplete ‒ but the things in there are worth the read.
+~~Unfortunately, it seems to be abandoned and incomplete ‒ but the things in there are worth the read.~~

+Edit: There's a newer version of [style] and [API] guidelines.

 And finally, Rust encodes a lot of information into the code other languages have only in documentation.
 People say that the Rust ownership system is